brosanje/countbits/README.md

   uses the mask -> shift -> add algorithm until the masked number can hold a higher number than the number of bits in the fundamental type. once that point is reached, it sums the masked pieces in modulus.
-  This is a constant number of steps, mostly independent on the size of the fundamental type.
+  This is a constant number of steps, mostly dependent on the size of the fundamental type.
 2+1 steps for char and 3+1 steps for anything larger.
   O(c)